KIHeartFailure/shfdb3/content/en/construction/_index.md

 weight: 10
 ---

-The R source code for all data handling performed is found https://github.com/KIHeartFailure/swedehfdatabase3dh.
+The R source code for all data management performed is found https://github.com/KIHeartFailure/swedehfdatabase3dh.